ream88/minimongoid/README.md

 #minimongoid

 Mongoid inspired models.
 For your Meteor app.
 Kinda.
-Be sure to checkout the [post on coderwall.com](https://coderwall.com/p/_q9b1w).
+Be sure to check out the [post](https://coderwall.com/p/_q9b1w) on my coderwall.

 ## Installation

-For now, download [minimongoid.coffee](minimongoid.coffee) and place it into your Meteor app.
+For now, download [minimongoid.coffee](https://github.com/haihappen/minimongoid/blob/master/minimongoid.coffee) and place it into your Meteor app.
 Dont forget to install the `coffeescript` package:

 ```sh
 meteor add coffeescript